I hear your protests. Writers are like squirrels? No, writers must be something majestic—deer, elephants, antelope.

 Because none of this squirreling away acorn-ideas is worth a nut if you don't actually write your stories.

-That's all from me.
-But I would love to hear from you!
 How do you keep your ideas organized?
 Are you a squirrel?
 Do you want to be?

 Author & Editor